chimericdream/worldofpannotia.com/src/equipment/goods-services/adventuring-gear/index.md

 **Lantern, Hooded:** A hooded lantern clearly illuminates a 30-foot radius and provides shadowy illumination in a 60-foot radius.
 It burns for 6 hours on a pint of oil.
 You can carry a hooded lantern in one hand.

-**Lock:** The DC to open a lock with the _open lock_ skill depends on the lock's quality: simple (DC 20), average (DC 25), good (DC 30), or superior (DC 40).
+**Lock:** The DC to open a lock with the {% skill_link open-lock %} skill depends on the lock's quality: simple (DC 20), average (DC 25), good (DC 30), or superior (DC 40).

 **Manacles and Manacles, Masterwork:** Manacles can bind a Medium creature.
-A manacled creature can use the _escape artist_ skill to slip free (DC 30, or DC 35 for masterwork manacles).
+A manacled creature can use the {% skill_link escape-artist %} skill to slip free (DC 30, or DC 35 for masterwork manacles).
 Breaking the manacles requires a Strength check (DC 26, or DC 28 for masterwork manacles).
 Manacles have hardness 10 and 10 hit points.

 Most manacles have locks; add the cost of the lock you want to the cost of the manacles.